treatment, healing, and recovery in osteitis pubis symphysis

 short term treatment

-One of the most common causes of this ailment is over exercising.
-Hence when the injury occurs, it is important to know the immediate course of action required.
-Since osteitis pubis is a soft tissue injury the standard five stages of treatment needs to be followed – i) immobilization, ii) ice, iii) compression, iv) elevation and v) medical assistance.
+One of the most common causes of osteitis pubis is over-exercising.
+Therefore, when the injury occurs, it’s important to know the immediate steps to take.
+As osteitis pubis involves soft tissue injury, the standard five stages of treatment should be followed: i) immobilization, ii) ice, iii) compression, iv) elevation, and v) seeking medical assistance.

-• Compression: The injured area should be bandaged to prevent bleeding and reduce swelling
+3. Compression: Bandage the injured area to prevent bleeding and minimize swelling.

-• Elevation: Using a pillow the injured area must be elevated slightly above heart level to reduce the swelling.
+4. Elevation: Elevate the injured area slightly above heart level using a pillow to further reduce swelling.

-• Medical Assistance: Once the patient feels better and experiences temporary relief it is imperative to seek medical help and start the long-term treatment.
+5. Medical Assistance: After the patient experiences temporary relief, it is essential to seek medical help and begin long-term treatment.

 long term treatment